-The government plans to reform the divorce process to remove the concept of fault.
+The government’s Divorce, Dissolution and Separation Bill will reform the divorce process to remove the concept of fault.
 Many legal professionals feel current divorce law is out of date, particularly following the 2018 Owens v Owens case.

 These changes would also apply to the dissolution of civil partnerships.

-No-fault divorce would reduce conflict, allowing couples to focus on important issues like children, property and finances.
+We support legislation to introduce no-fault divorce.
+No-fault divorce will reduce conflict, allowing couples to focus on important issues like children, property and finances.

 Read the consultation on the MoJ website, our response and the government response.